dd1x0n/dd1x0n.github.io/README.md

 	Originally there was going to be a persistent border that framed the images but that was removed early on in order to simplify the project.

 # Additional Requirements
 - Nav bar resizes and transforms into drop down menu when in mobile view.
-Additionally, the background image multiplies as if one was looking at a fill roll.
+Additionally, the background image multiplies as if one was looking at a film roll for a mtion picture.
 - CSS is in its own file and w/ more than three custom written elements.
 - JavaScript is on a different file and is used to validate sign-up form.
 - Comments are throughout the HTML, CSS & JS files.